H-5138

 Plain Language

-Chatbot providers face layered restrictions on processing chat logs and personal data.
-For minors (known or reasonably should be known): all processing of chat logs and personal data requires parental/guardian affirmative consent, with no exception.
-For adults: training use of chat logs and personal data requires affirmative consent.
+Chatbot providers face a tiered consent framework for processing chat logs and personal data.
+For minors (when the provider knows or should know the user is a minor): no processing of chat logs or personal data is permitted without parental or guardian affirmative consent, including for training.
+For adults: training use of chat logs and personal data requires the adult user's affirmative consent.
 For all users: profiling beyond what is necessary to fulfill an express request is prohibited.
-Training is defined narrowly to exclude safety testing and compliance-related adjustments, meaning providers can still process data for safety purposes without consent.
+Training has a narrow definition that excludes safety testing, safety-related modifications, and compliance actions.
+Profiling also excludes safety-related processing.

 Statutory Text